The Ridge Wallet, holding nine cards, with eight bills in the billfold and my work / personal journal.

 I did a lot of checking of reviews, and decided that this was the solution I’d been looking for.
 Before I bought it I did some final checks.
 I put my personal journal back in with my work journal, and I’ve kept the wallet insert in what will now be my hiking and backpacking journal.
 I dug out an old bi-fold wallet and checked how that worked out for a week.
 That went okay, so I went ahead and bought The Ridge Wallet.
 Now to see if it really does work as part of my everyday carry system.

 Note: quick photograph taken on my desk.
 The monitor mounted lighting is making me lazy when it comes to taking pictures like this – just pull my monitor out until it is in the right place and take a picture.

 - After a month’s use I removed the leather journal closure, as it kept getting caught on things and stopped the journal lying flat when I was writing.
 Maybe thinner, more flexible leather would have worked better.

-- After five month’s use I am very happy with The Ridge wallet.
+- After nine month’s use I am very happy with The Ridge wallet.
 I’m still slow getting cards out, but that’s because I don’t spend a lot of money!